UA-141369524-4

 mint peas in a pan.

-And I got the idea of mint peas when I was an event planner for a busy Spanish restaurant neighboring Chef Jose Andres’ Jaleo downtown DC restaurant, and nearby one day I tried another restaurant’s side peas that never left my mind.
+I got the idea of mint peas when I was an event planner for a busy Spanish restaurant neighboring Chef Jose Andres’ Jaleo downtown DC restaurant.

 There isn’t a food I don’t like or don’t like to explore…

-Plus, peas are healthy!
+Plus, pea pods are healthy!

 So I made my own version…